 What is Wild?

 Real wild places allow you to sit quietly with few distractions, away from advertising, entertainment, and the rest of the modern mind-flood.
-I recommend going to a wild place for a week or two for a Nature Quest solo, and without bringing along anything, not even a book or a journal.
+I recommend going to a wild place for a week or two for a Nature Quest solo, and without bringing along anything, not even a book or a journal, like Philip did.
 Just be open and be present for everything.
 Smell, hear, sense, taste, and see life going on.
 For people just beginning to do retreats of any kind, the mind is in a state of turmoil for a while.
-But if you stick with it, you quiet down, and “something” begins to settle. …”A retreat doesn’t have to be formal.
-It’s doesn’t have to be “Zen” or in the most severe wilderness.
-Isolation, solitude, and silence can all come together to allow for contemplation of the here and now….Inspiration”, Quote Jack Turner.
+But if you stick with it, you quiet down, and “something” begins to settle.